awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. To add the second private subnet to your VPC, choose **VPC Dashboard**, choose **Subnets**, and then choose **Create Subnet**\.

 1. On the **Create Subnet** page, set these values:
    + **Name tag:** `Tutorial private 2`

-   + **VPC:** Choose the VPC that you created in the previous step, for example: `vpc-f1b76594 (10.0.0.0/16) | tutorial-vpc`
+   + **VPC:** Choose the VPC that you created in the previous step, for example: `vpc-identifier (10.0.0.0/16) | tutorial-vpc`
    + **Availability Zone:** `us-west-2b`
 **Note**
-Choose an Availability Zone different from the one that you chose for the first private subnet\.
+Choose an Availability Zone that is different from the one that you chose for the first private subnet\.
    + **IPv4 CIDR block:** `10.0.2.0/24`

 1. When you're finished, choose **Yes, Create**\.